milomedia/tilix/prepub/win-win-partnerships.md

 Whitelabel energy supply are classic distribution deals.
 For example, British Gas offers products and services under the Sainsbury’s Energy brand, while SSE works with Marks & Spencer to provide M&S Energy.
 Even with Ofgem clarifying its position on the regulatory treatment of these types of deals, it is not all a bed of roses.
 In 2016 Age UK were criticised roundly after over its relationship with E.ON.

 ### Digital Partnerships
 In digital markets partnerships embodied as APIs, microservices, open data and platforms are proving to be critical for the success of many businesses.
+Within the energy & home services space, many entrepreneurs see a future where customers can access the information they need and interact wherever is most convenient for them.
+This might mean viewing bills through a digital banking app, or managing council tax bills through a WhatsApp bot.
+This is a natural way for digital natives to interact.
+To achieve this, platforms and APIs are needed behind the scenes to glue it all together.

 There are many APIs and data sets for energy industry software engineers to leverage.
 However, developers moving in from other sectors find interfaces within the energy industry are not as modern, useful, findable or as open as in other sectors.

+> The energy sector's systems are certainly not easy to work with compared to say financial services.
+However, I actually think that the industry is so far behind that it has a great opportunity to do things really well through applying lessons learnt from elsewhere.
+It's a huge area to tackle but I do see that there could be comprehensive API access to gas, electricity and water utilities on a par with what we are seeing in open banking. **Hedley Smith, [Homebox](www.homebox.io)**

 To date the energy industry has no major digital platform offering like we see from Amazon in retail, Apple in music or Uber in transport.
 But there may well be one just around the corner.
 Don't forget that the decline of BlackBerry and Nokia was due to competition from Apple and Google who are platform companies.
-As former Nokia CEO Stephen Elop wrote in 2011:

 >We’re not even fighting with the right weapons, ...
-The battle of devices has now become a war of ecosystems.
+The battle of devices has now become a war of ecosystems. **Stephen Elop, whilst Nokia CEO**

 ## Conclusions
 Possibly the most important cultural requirement for strong partnerships is trust, which is readily achieved through having open minds, open hearts & open will.